ramanugut/MumatecTasking/README.md

 2. Initialize Firestore collections with `npm run init:collections` (requires a Firebase service account key).
 The script now provisions additional collections for comments, activity logs, attachments, and time tracking.
+3. Deploy the Cloud Functions in the `functions` directory.
+These handle invitation and notification emails and require SMTP credentials configured via environment variables (`SMTP_HOST`, `SMTP_PORT`, `SMTP_USER`, `SMTP_PASS`, and `SMTP_FROM`).
+Use `firebase deploy --only functions` after running `npm install` within the `functions` folder.
-3. Start the dev server using `npm run dev` (uses `serve` under the hood).
+4. Start the dev server using `npm run dev` (uses `serve` under the hood).
-4. Visit `login.html` to sign in with your admin credentials.
+5. Visit `login.html` to sign in with your admin credentials.
-5. If you do not have an account, use `signup.html` which will create a client profile.
+6. If you do not have an account, use `signup.html` which will create a client profile.
    You can also provide an invitation token during sign up to automatically assign a role and project.
-6. After signing in you will be redirected to `index.html` where you can manage your tasks.
+7. After signing in you will be redirected to `index.html` where you can manage your tasks.
-7. Administrators can manage pending invitations via `invite.html`.
+8. Administrators can manage pending invitations via `invite.html`.
-8. Roles can be created in `roles-admin.html` and assigned to users through `user-management.html`.
+9. Roles can be created in `roles-admin.html` and assigned to users through `user-management.html`.
-9. Departments and teams can be edited in `departments.html`.
+10. Departments and teams can be edited in `departments.html`.

 Firebase is pre-configured with project **mumatectasking**.
 Update `firebase.js` if you need to change configuration.